Remember the Man Caught in Adultery

 To act justly and to love mercy

 From the perspective of feminists, the woman in this story is unjustly accused.
-In Nathaniel Hawthorne's The Scarlet Letter, Hester Prynne is labeled but also urged to divulge her lover.
+In Nathaniel Hawthorne's The Scarlet Letter, Hester Prynne is literally labeled with an "A" for "adultery."

 Jesus eloquently distracted everyone's eyes from the woman's nakedness by drawing in the sand.
-What did Jesus write?
-We don't know, but perhaps He wrote Leviticus 20:10.
+What did He write?
+We don't know, but perhaps He wrote Leviticus 20:10 because "All Scripture is inspired by God and beneficial for teaching, for rebuke, for correction, for training in righteousness" (2 Timothy 3:16).

 Before Jesus changed my life, I heard sermons on the Woman Caught in Adultery from an angry perspective—Why wasn't the man accused?!